Prof. Paula Reavey

 School/Division:Applied Sciences / Psychology

-Paula Reavey is Professor of Psychology at London South Bank University (LSBU), research lead and consultant on projects at the Maudsley and Royal Bethlem hospitals and honorary research consultant at St. Andrew’s.
+Paula Reavey is Professor of Psychology and Mental Health at LSBU, research lead and consultant on projects at the Maudsley and Royal Bethlem hospitals and honorary research consultant at St. Andrew’s.
 She is also a Director of the Design in Mental Health Network UK.

 She has co-edited two volumes, "New Feminist Stories of Child Sexual Abuse: Sexual Scripts and Dangerous Dialogues" (with Sam Warner, Routledge, 2003) and "Memory Matters: Contexts for Understanding Sexual Abuse Recollections" (with Janice Haaken, Psychology Press, 2009), and a sole edited volume, "Visual Methods in Psychology: Using and Interpreting Images in Qualitative Research" (Routledge, 2011 - now being prepared for a second edition).
 She has also published two monographs, "Psychology, Mental Health and Distress" (with John Cromby and Dave Harper, Palgrave, 2013 - winner of the British Psychological Society Book Award, 2014 – now being prepared for its second edition) and "Vital Memory and Affect: Living with a Difficult Past" (with Steven D. Brown, Routledge, 2015).
 She is currently working on an edited volume on Space & Mental Health (with Laura McGrath, for Routledge).